ossf/fuzz-introspector/tests/sink-analyser/README.md

 [check_files.py]
 According to the project list in the proj/<lang> folder, analyse its all_functions.js and summary.json file and generate enuemrative testing result.

+[run.sh]
+A wrapper script to run all the above python script at once for c / c++ / python.